nareshr5/Food-ordering-app-using-react/README.md

 - constructing the feed API (working on it )
 - addressing the edge cases for feed API(working on it )
 - understand github copilot (working on it ) ( thwre is some issue with installation ) (working on it )
-- - working on mock data ( working on it )
+- - working on mock data and structuring ( working on it )

 - working on recat 19 update --> "use" for fetching ERROR :- "display name" is not being updated in the redux store